fsoubes/FilterRank/rank_filters.md

 **Figure XX.
 BoxPlot of the benchmark memory usage  collected for 1000 iterations on lena 8 bit, OS : OS : Linux 4.9.0-3-amd64
 Java: 1.8.0_144, vm: 25.144-b01 Oracle Corporation

 On the figure XXXX we see that the variance filter function has the most memory usage with a mean of 10 MB for 1000 iterations.
 The Maximun functions uses 7.12 MB the median and minimum uses respectivly 6.07 and 6.96 MB.
-If we compared the results based on inter-groups interpretations we can say that, for memory usage and 8 bit to RGB, the median filter goes from first to last function in memory usage.
-This could be explained by the fact that the median filter algorithm is better for RGB images than 8 bit images.
-The other three functions have almost the same memory usage, one theory would be that the algorithm of those functions are not so different in term of memory.
+If we compared the results based on inter-groups interpretations we can say that, for memory usage and 8 bit to RGB, the median filter goes from first to last function in memory usage, it is hard to explain this result, in fact we would have expect the opposite.
+The other three functions have almost the same memory usage, one theory would be that the the switch between 8 bit and RGB does not impact the memory usage with those functions.
+Another would be that the iterations are not wide enough.

 ![yolo2](https://github.com/fsoubes/FilterRank/blob/master/images/memorylenargb.png)

 **Figure XX.
-BoxPlot of the benchmark memory usage  collected for 1000 iterations on lena 8 RGB, OS : OS : Linux 4.9.0-3-amd64
+BoxPlot of the benchmark memory usage  collected for 1000 iterations on lena RGB, OS : OS : Linux 4.9.0-3-amd64
 Java: 1.8.0_144, vm: 25.144-b01 Oracle Corporation.